 If no telephone call or email is received, parents will automatically receive a text message asking them to reply stating the reason for absence.
 Parents can reply to the text message free of charge.
 If a message or letter is not received when your child returns to school, the absence will be recorded as “unauthorised”.

-In the event that your child has had symptoms of vomiting and/or diarrhoea, they should not be sent school until at least 24 hours has past, since the last bout.
+In the event that your child has had symptoms of vomiting and/or diarrhoea, they should not be sent school until at least 48 hours has passed, since the last bout.
 The same procedure will be expected to be followed should your child be sent home from school for vomiting and/or diarrhoea.

-If you are struggling, for any reason, with Attendance or Punctuality issues, please speak to Mrs McCleary our School Parent Liaison Officer or Mrs Brightman our Attendance Officer in school about what support we may be able to offer you.
+If you are struggling, for any reason, with Attendance or Punctuality issues, please speak to Mrs Priestnall, our Family Liaison Officer, or Mrs Brightman, our School Administrator, about what support we may be able to offer you.

 School begins at 8.45am.
 Please can you ensure that your child arrives at school on time.
 Any child arriving later than 8.45am should enter school via the main entrance reporting to the school office.